 After the Challenge organizer announced that we won the Challenge, the ground-truth labels of the test set are released so that we can conduct further study.
-We stress that we still do not know the attacks that were used by the Challenge organizer to generate the adversarial examples.
+We stress that we still do not know the attacks that were used by the Challenge organizer.